Policy and Procedure Name:

 staff may consider a lump sum advancement on a scheduled loss compensation

-award for an injured worker but not for any other claimant or dependent in a
+award for an IW but not for any other claimant or dependent in a death claim.
+Claims

 Sum Advancement policy for additional information.

-staff shall timely review an Industrial Commission order and if there is an
+staff shall timely review an IC order and if there is an issue with the

-issue with the decision shall staff the order with the supervisor and BWC
+decision shall staff the order with the supervisor and BWC attorney.

 staff shall staff all issues of concurrent payments or lump sum payments with BWC